Zahen/plate-map/README.md

     # you can run this task in the command line by writing
     gulp task-name
     ```
+More examples about how to use _Gulp_ are available here [Gulp For Beginners](https://css-tricks.com/gulp-for-beginners/).

 > _NPM_ can be also used as a tasks runner, you can easily run tasks by adding them to the 'scripts' field in
 `package.json` then run them with `npm run <task-name>`.
 Run `npm run` to see available tasks.